Rosh Hashanah - the Ten Days of Awe - and Yom Kippur

 A BRIEF STUDY ON THE HIGH HOLY DAYS - AND HOW THEY RELATE TO PROPHECY

 Rosh Hashanah, the Jewish New Year, is one of Judaism’s holiest days.
 Meaning “head of the year” or “first of the year,” the festival begins on the first day of Tishrei, the seventh month of the Hebrew calendar, which falls during September or October by the Gregorian calendar.
-Rosh Hashanah commemorates the creation of the world and marks the beginning of the Days of Awe, a 10-day period of introspection and repentance that culminates in the Yom Kippur holiday, also known as the Day of Atonement.
-Rosh Hashanah and Yom Kippur are the two “High Holy Days” in the Jewish religion.
+Rosh Hashanah commemorates the creation of the world and marks the beginning of the Days of Awe, a 10-day period of introspection and repentance that culminates in the Yom Kippur holy day, also known as the Day of Atonement.
+This period of time at the beginning of Tishrei marks the “High Holy Days” in the Jewish religion.

 When is Rosh Hashanah?

-Rosh Hashanah 2021 begins on Monday, September 6, 2021 and ends on the evening of Wednesday, September 8, 2021.
-The exact date of Rosh Hashanah varies every year, since it is based on the Hebrew Calendar, where it begins on the first day of the seventh month.
+Rosh Hashanah 2021 begins at sundown, Monday, September 6, 2021 and ends on the evening of Wednesday, September 8, 2021.
+The exact date of Rosh Hashanah varies every year, since it is based on the Hebrew [luni-solar] Calendar, where it begins on the first day of the seventh month.
 Rosh Hashanah is almost always in September or October.
+Yom Kippur 2021 begins on the tenth day of Tishrei at sundown, or Wednesday, September 15.
+Gather with friends and family, and enjoy a good meal before the beginning of Yom Kippur, and the fast.
+It ends at sundown, Thursday, September 16, by the Gregorian calendar.

 As noted above, Rosh Hashanah is also known as the Feast of Trumpets and again, carries with it the idea of the Messiah coming, or in the case of Christian believers, the Messiah returning.
 It is the beginning of the Ten Days of Awe, and in the Jewish culture this is the period of time when God “opens the books” and begins judging to see whose lives merit eternal life, and whose fall short.
 Some Christians find this feast to be very helpful, as during these Ten Days of Awe, we recognize that we ALL fall short.
 We are encouraged to seek the guidance of God's Holy Spirit, asking to understand how the things we do are displeasing in His sight.
 It's a time to bring into focus those sins that so easily entangle us and then we ask for guidance, direction and insight regarding His divine plan for our lives.